Operational Planning

 Environmental Factors in Strategic Planning

-Table 1: Factors in the internal environment and their affect on sport and recreation organisations
+Table 1: Factors in the internal environment and their affect on the business/organisation

 Assets

-Finance is a factor in its own right.
-Despite however good other internal factors may be, it is possible for an organisation too short of cash to implement strategies within the strategic plan, even if only on a temporary basis.
+Financial strength is a factor in its own right that influences the internal environment of the organisation.
+Despite however good other internal factors may be, it is very difficult for an organisation that is too short of cash to implement strategies within the strategic plan.
+If the organisation struggles financially this can impact on staff morale as budgets need to be excessively tight.

 Illustration of external factors affecting the sport organisation

-Factors in the external environment and their affect on sport and recreation organisations
+Table 2: Factors in the external environment and their affect on the business/organisation

 Technology